bakdata/kafka-large-message-serde/README.md

 For other build tools or versions, refer to the [latest version in MvnRepository](https://mvnrepository.com/artifact/com.bakdata.kafka/large-message-serde/latest).

-Make sure to also add [Confluent Maven Repository](http://packages.confluent.io/maven/) to your build file.

 #### Usage

 You can use it from your Kafka Streams application like any other Serde